 Golden Flax Meal

 Dark Flax Meal

 I currently calculate my nutritional stats at MyFitnessPal.com.
 Not fond of the site, but FitDay no longer has a food logging feature.
 Foods that are not in their database, I key in myself from the nutrition label on the product.
 When I list nutritional info for my recipes, as a rule, I only include calories, fat, carbs, fiber, net carbs, protein and sodium.
-I used to calculate other macronutrients but it just got to be too time consuming and so many readers told me they don’t really look at that kind of detail anyway.
+I used to calculate other macronutrients but it just got to be too time consuming and so many readers told me they don’t really look at that detail anyway.

 TO PRINT A RECIPE: